Kampfgeschwader 27: Crimea to the Balkans

-I./KG 27 returned to the Ukraine in January 1944 and flew attack and air-supply missions in the Battle of the Korsun–Cherkassy Pocket.
+I./KG 27 returned to Ukraine in January 1944 and flew attack and air-supply missions in the Battle of the Korsun–Cherkassy Pocket.
 Second and third groups were probably involved also.
 I./KG 27 also assisted in the evacuation of Odessa from 23 March to 9 April 1944.
 The group retreated to Focsani, Romania on the latter date.
 From there KG 27 flew supply missions to Sarabuz.
 They also flew anti-tank missions; on 11 April crews claimed 44 Soviet tanks in operations over the Perekop Isthmus.
 II./KG 27 was sent to Sarabus in Crimea and flew support operations until ordered to Königsberg to rest and refit on 30 May 1944.
 It remained inactive due to fuel shortages.
 By 31 July it had 38 He 111s and was sent to Athens, Greece to help evacuate German forces from the country, and then Yugoslavia until 7 October 1944.
 It was ordered to Horsching, Austria where it was renamed II./KG(J) 27 and became a fighter unit from 23 November.

 I./KG 27 flew night combat missions against rail and airfields during the Soviet summer offensive Operation Bagration.
 Gomel, Rovno, Korosten, Minsk, Sarny, Kazatin were attacked over June and July 1944.
 By 30 June it could muster 41 He 111s but fuel shortages reduced flying time and at Raffelding Austria, it was renamed I./KG(J) 27 and committed to Defence of the Reich duties from 23 November 1944.

 III./KG 27's operations are not known.
-It did fly supply missions to Vilnus in Lithuania from 12 to 15 July and to German forces isolated by the Soviet offensive (23 July).
+It did fly supply missions to Vilnius in Lithuania from 12 to 15 July and to German forces isolated by the Soviet offensive (23 July).
 By 31 August, the group's 32 Heinkels were sent to Athens to help evacuate German forces from the Balkans.
 At Wels, on 23 November 1944, it became KG 27's third fighter group.